-- 5.2 Fortunately the Association's research reveals that the cumulative ecological impact of mussel farms within the Marlborough Sounds has been considered in a recent report by the Cawthron Institute1 consolidating research and information on sustainable aquaculture in New Zealand.
-This report acknowledges that even small scale developments will have an effect on ecological processes, species, population or communities in the growing environment2.
-It concludes3: - "that growth in the aquaculture industry as anticipated over the next 15 years (NZAS 2006) will in turn require a better understanding of the wider ecosystem effects of shellfish aquaculture, particularly with regard to the cumulative effects of additional and aquaculture development (along side other anthropogenic stressors) within the context of ecological carrying capacity.
-Research to address wider ecological issues where information is relatively sparse will require understanding of complex ecosystem processes, many of which occur beyond the immediate environment of the cultivation area (e.g. changes to food web pathways)."
+4.2 Fortunately the Association's research reveals that the cumulative ecological impact of mussel farms within the Marlborough Sounds has been considered in a recent report by the Cawthron Institute consolidating research and information on sustainable aquaculture in New Zealand.
+This report acknowledges that even small scale developments will have an effect on ecological processes, species, population or communities in the growing environment.
+It concludes:

-1Sustainable Aquaculture in New Zealand: Review of the Ecological Effects of Farming Shellfish and Other Non-finfish Species April 2009
+Sustainable Aquaculture in New Zealand: Review of the Ecological Effects of Farming Shellfish and Other Non-finfish Species April 2009